 The other day I wrote a blog post on how to find where your articles, photos, and other online media have been shared across social media.
 When I tried sharing my post on Facebook, the Facebook API refused to pull up the image from my blog post.
 Nobody wants to click a link without a picture or anything describing the link.
 No description = no traffic.

 However, I did find a fix for this.
 Facebook has a handy tool called the Open Graph Object Debugger.

-You head on over to this handy little thing and paste your problem url in the box and voilà… well, your problems aren’t solved.
-But… it tells you what kind of beast you have to fight.
+You head on over to this handy little thing and paste your problem URL in the box and voilà… well, your problems aren’t solved.
+But, it does tell you what kind of beast you have to fight.

 The debugger gave me the following information:

 Object at URL ‘http://writealoud.com/social-media-how-to-find-where-your-content-was-shared/’ of type ‘article’ is invalid because it specifies multiple ‘og:url’ values…

 Essentially, this notice says that I have too much Facebook going on with my blog.
 This is true, I had accidentally turned on an alternate Facebook plug-in.
 Both plugins are adding open graph meta (which is confusing for Facebook.)

 So, if you’re having trouble with Facebook pulling up images from your URLs, check out the debugger.
 If it throws up the same error, you’ve probably got plug-ins fighting over the Open Graphs Meta heart.
 Open your WordPress plug-in page and dig around to see what is throwing out og tags.
 You can also open your website in developer mode to view code to see if, in fact, your site is sending out competing og tags.

 If You Don't Have Any og Tags Set: